DanialArab/Pandas/README.md

 Also note that in some simple benchmarks that I ran, using query took about twice as long to execute as loc.
 It might be more convenient, but it isn’t necessarily a good idea if you’re worried about performance.

-**question for chatGPT:** is pandas query for just rows?
+Is pandas query for just rows?

 Re:

-Yes, the pandas query method is used to **filter rows** in a DataFrame based on a Boolean expression.
+Yes, the Pandas query method is used to **filter rows** in a DataFrame based on a Boolean expression.
 It returns a **new DataFrame** containing only the rows that satisfy the specified condition.

-### **Outliers**

-The term "outliers" doesn’t have a precise, standard definition. one definition is:

-**"inter-quartile range," or "IQR" = quantile(0.75) - quantile(0.25)**

-Outliers would then be values **below the quantile(0.25) - 1.5 * IQR**, or any values **above the quantile(0.75) + 1.5 * IQR**.

-We’ll use this definition here, but you might find that a different definition—say, anything below the mean - two standard deviations, or above the mean + two standard deviations, might be a better fit for your data.

-**side note, i asked chatGPT is quantile the same as quartile?**
+<a name="25"></a>
 ### NaN and missing data

 pandas uses something known as NaN, aka "not a number."
 NaN is the pandas style for writing nan, a value that’s also available in NumPy.
 Both names are aliases to the same strange value, a float that cannot be converted into an integer, and that is not equal to itself.